VonArzu/PROductivity/README.md

 - Simple design layout
 - Complete for all devices
 - Post MVP update in styling
-- post mvp add ecommerce itenararies, like, upgrade membership w/fee
+- post mvp add ecommerce ads and more help with membership w/fee, like a life plan outline for current month, 3, 5 and 10 year plan

 <br>